wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ## Does PGBouncer really save you that much time?

-Okay, this may sound great on paper, but does it really take that much time to establish a connection?
-Is pgbouncer worth it?
+PGBouncer may sound great on paper, but does it really take that much time to establish a connection?
+Is it worth it?

-I run an example locally to compare both setups, and see if there's any improvement at all.
+I run an example locally to find out if there really are performance gains.
 The setup is as follows:
 - Postgres database running locally (Docker) with max number of Postgres connections set to 10
 - PGBouncer running locally (Docker) with a default pool size of 3